Stuycs-K/final-project-09-chao-brandon-escamilla-abigail/PRESENTATION.md

 Rcon is used to introduce greater variety for key generation, and it makes sure each round key is unique.
 Rcon helps to prevent key-related attacks.

 ### Sbox
 SBox, or substitution box, is a tool used during substitution operations to replace one byte for another.
-It is essentially a table or look-up box, where every byte value from 0x00 to 0xFF leads to a different byte output.
+It is essentially a table or 16 x 16 Matrix that serves as a look-up box, where every byte value from 0x00 to 0xFF leads to a different byte output.
 It is meant to further introduce confusion into the encryption process to stop and disrupt any patterns that may form.

 ## What are keys and rounds in AES?